Fusion Mornington Peninsula

 Part of their program is to connect residents to networks in the community, based on the philosophy that all people have a fundamental need for community and purpose.
 By providing early interventions to youth within our program, Fusion seeks to address many issues that trigger long-term homelessness.

-Fusion also run a number of youth programs and camps in the local area; their youth programs develop resiliency, self-confidence, identity and address social issues such as: inclusive and diverse communities, home and belonging, conflict resolution, Aboriginal reconciliation, refugees and asylum seekers and many more.
+Fusion also run a number of youth programs and camps; developing resiliency, self-confidence, identity and addressing social issues such as: inclusive and diverse communities, home and belonging, conflict resolution, Aboriginal reconciliation, refugees and asylum seekers and many more.
 One of their most powerful camps is the annual Pilgrimage to Uluru.

 Why are we partnering?

-The work of Fusion relies on the generosity of our community and the commitment of their full-time volunteer staff, who have given everything to this work.
+This work relies on the generosity of our community and the commitment of their full-time volunteer staff, who have given everything to care for these young people.

 What are we currently working on?

-a) Together with some of our generous supporters, we are helping with the renovation of the bathrooms downstairs.
+Together with some of our generous supporters, we helped the residents of their housing service feel valued, renovating the downstairs bathrooms.
 Click here to see video.

-c) In the near future we hope to be working with the team to provide more short-medium term accommodation for single mums facing homelessness.
+In the near future we hope to work with the team to provide more short- medium stay accommodation for young mums and their children experiencing homelessness.